kili-technology/kili-python-sdk/docs/sdk/tutorials/importing_assets_and_labels.md

 - `url`

 As an optional step, you can set data types for each type of your metadata.
-The default data type is `string`, but setting setting some of your metadata as `number` can really help apply filters on your assets later on.
+The default data type is `string`, but setting some of your metadata as `number` can really help apply filters on your assets later on.

 Note that we don't need to set data types for `imageUrl`, `text`, and `url`.